Skip to main content

 Trishaan Dev was intoxicated in the arms of a concubine when a messenger knocked on his door late at night.
 Frowning at the letter, Trishaan Dev dismissed her.
 It was from Vamsi Gupta.
 He feared that the Adhiraja’s mind was completely corrupted by the new queen.
 The Neelambargarhis had control over the land.
 Worse, he feared that Ishaan Dev had taken a liking to her.
 Trishaan had feared this.
 Ishaan’s broken heart made him vulnerable.
 The girl must have seized the opportunity.
 He needed to look out for his friend.
 But how could he?
 He wasn’t allowed to go there.
 Trishaan Dev corresponded with Vamsi Gupta.
 He now trusted the man to be his eyes and ears in the place.

 Priyambada was in the Lord’s temple offering her gratitude.
-It's been two more days and Ishaan Dev did look fitter and the fever hadn’t come back.
-His voice had improved, if not fully and he had discarded the chalk and board the previous night.
-His cough sometimes came back in spans but that too would improve in a few days.
+It's been two more days, and Ishaan Dev did look fitter, and the fever hadn’t come back.
+His voice had improved, if not fully, and he had discarded the chalk and board the previous night.
+His cough sometimes came back in spells, but that too would improve in a few days.
 Although she had slept on the couch the last two days, Priyambada was alert throughout the night.
 That made her feel tired and prompted her to take afternoon naps while he rested.
-For the past few days, Priyambada had no time to do her things, play the Veena, meet her friends or even take a stroll in the gardens but she liked being busy and liked taking responsibility for the kingdom.
-In some odd way, she felt connected to Prithvi and her father that way.
-She had no idea what conversations took place in Ishaan Dev’s room but she had not found it difficult to run the court in sole authority ever since.
+For the past few days, Priyambada had no time to do her things, play the Veena, meet her friends, or even take a stroll in the gardens, but she liked being busy and liked taking responsibility for the kingdom.
+In some odd way, she felt connected to Prithvi and her father in that way.
+She had no idea what conversations took place in Ishaan Dev’s room, but she had not found it difficult to run the court in sole authority ever since.
 She wouldn’t lie that she enjoyed the power.
 Priyambada sat staring at the Phallus.

 “Please come with me, Your Highness.”
 He urged, looking helpless.